handsontable/handsontable/docs/next/guides/internationalization/language.md

 ### Creating custom languages

-Yo can create custom language sets for your implementations, or share them, as they're easily appliable to any Handsontable implementation.
+You can create custom language sets for your implementations, or share them, as they're easily appliable to any Handsontable implementation.

 ## Language file